Youth

 Reasons Adolescents May Gamble

-- Escape problems
+- To escape problems

 - Loneliness, depression or boredom